Pre-Launch Usability Study

 Once your website has launched, you are ready to monitor and assess its performance.

-First, review the benchmarks you established around key performance indicators (KPIs).
+First, review the benchmarks you established for key metrics at the beginning of the project.
 Where was the old site in terms of usability, accessibility, and engagement?
-What were the numbers in terms of page visits, return visits, and links to important calls to action like apply, visit, or make an appointment?
+What were the numbers of page visits, return visits, and links to important calls to action like apply, visit, or make an appointment?
 These are the types of metrics you should use to make sure your redesign has met your departmental goals.

 Establish a Plan